classroomtechtools/Endpoints/README.md

 }
 ```

-Or use it to programmatically create differenet kinds of requests:
+Or use it to programmatically create different kinds of requests:

 ```js
 function myFunction () {